-When installing the rack/wall mount bracket on a wall:

-- First assemble the bottom tray, install the bottom tray on the wall, and then assemble the top tray. - Use mounting hardware (screws and/or anchors) appropriate for the type of wall that the bracket is being mounted to.
-The Mount Bracket mounting slot dimensions are 5 mm (0.2 in.).
-Fasteners must be able to hold a minimum of 20 kg (44 lb). - Install mounting brackets at the following maximum heights from the ground: - 5-slot cradle: 1.2 m (4 ft) - 4-slot battery charger: 0.91 m (3 ft)
+Use the Rack/Wall Mount Bracket to mount four 4-Slot Battery Chargers or a cradle on a wall.
+When installing on a wall, first assemble the bottom tray, install the bottom tray on the wall and then assemble the top tray.
+Use mounting hardware (screws and/or anchors) appropriate for the type of wall mounting the bracket onto.
+The Mount Bracket mounting slots dimensions are 5 mm (0.2 in.).
+Fasteners must be able to hold a minimum of 20 Kg (44 lbs.)
+For proper installation consult a professional installer.
+Failure to install the bracket properly can possibly result in damage to the hardware.